 The event will be hosted via Zoom.

-This focus group will be followed by an online workshop on 21 October entitled “Academic recognition in the EHEA: challenges and opportunities in the implementation of the Bologna Process commitments in Spain” and a second focus group in Berlin, Germany on 29-30 November, entitled “The potential of digitally facilitated recognition procedures”.
+This focus group will be followed by an online workshop on 21 October entitled “Academic recognition in the EHEA: challenges and opportunities in the implementation of the Bologna Process commitments in Spain” and a second online focus group on 29-30 November, entitled “The potential of digitally facilitated recognition procedures”.
 All events are free of charge.

 For questions, please send an email to firstname.lastname@example.org To stay up to date on these events and other activities of the “Spotlight on recognition” project, join the Academic recognition in the European Higher Education Area LinkedIn group, subscribe to EUA’s recognition mailing list and/or follow #SPOT_EU on Twitter.